 A sample scenario where V-UE i is transmitting a packet to V-UE j and V-UE k is interfering.
 Even though V-UE k is transmitting on an adjacent frequency slot, the signal to interference ratio (SIR) of the packet is affected by the adjacent channel interference from V-UE k.
-This problem is severe when V-UE k is closer to V-UE j than V-UE k and/or when the transmit power of V-UE k is high compared to V-UE k.
+This problem is severe when V-UE k is closer to V-UE j than V-UE i and/or when the transmit power of V-UE k is high compared to V-UE i.

-We say that V-UE i and V-UE i are connected if the received signal-to-interference and noise ratio (SINR) of V-UE j is above a certain threshold.
+We say that V-UE i and V-UE j are connected if the received signal-to-interference and noise ratio (SINR) of V-UE j is above a certain threshold.
 The threshold is determined by the reliability requirement and the small-scale fading statistics.
 Latency is controlled by limiting the scheduling interval duration (T timeslot durations).
 The proposed algorithms need knowledge of the slow channel state information (CSI), i.e., pathloss and large-scale fading, between all VEUs.
 However, knowledge of fast CSI (small-scale fading) is not needed, which will reduce the CSI measurement and signaling overhead.

 - 1. The performance of V2V and V2I communication links depend on both co-channel interference (CCI) and adjacent channel interference (ACI).
 However, given enough frequency slots, CCI can be avoided by scheduling V-UEs in non-overlapping frequency slots. but this does not remove ACI.
 In this work, we verify that ACI is indeed a significant problem and propose scheduling and power control schemes to mitigate ACI.
-The scheduling and power control schemes are easily extended to include V2I links as well. - We provide a generic problem formulation for joint scheduling and power control to maximize the number of connected V-UEs as a mixed integer linear programming (MILP) problem. - We also formulate the scheduling problem (given a fixed power allocation) as a Boolean linear programming problem, and the power control problem as a simplified MILP problem. - 4.
+The scheduling and power control schemes are easily extended to include V2I links as well. - We provide a generic problem formulation for joint scheduling and power control to maximize the number of connected V-UEs as a mixed integer linear programming (MILP) problem. - 3.
+We also formulate the scheduling problem (given a fixed power allocation) as a Boolean linear programming problem, and the power control problem as a simplified MILP problem. - 4.
 Since finding the optimal scheduling and power control values is highly computationally complex, we propose heuristic scheduling and power control schemes, with polynomial time computational complexity. - Since finding the optimal scheduling can be numerically sensitive, we propose methods to reduce the impact of numerical errors when computing the solution to the optimization problem.

-The technology component targets use cases requiring reliable V2V communications, with strict latency constraints.
+Use Cases Main Benefits The technology component targets use cases requiring reliable V2V communications, with strict latency constraints.
 Hence, it particularly applies to UC 2 and 3.
 The concept can easily be extended to V2X communication and thereby be relevant also for UC 5.

-Addressed challenges: a) meeting simultaneous requirements on low latency and high reliability; b) increase the reliability of sidelink communication; c) mitigating adjacent channel interference (ACI) for V2V communication

-- We quantified the impact of ACI and show that ACI is indeed a problem in V2V communication systems in the absence of CCI (i.e., when the V-UEs non-overlapping are scheduled in frequency ACI aware slots).
-An scheduler performance can improve compared non-ACI to а aware scheduler. - The problem of optimal joint scheduling and power control is formulated mathematically.
-The optimal joint scheduling and power control seems to significantly improve the communication link performance. - Heuristic schemes proposed for scheduling and power control are less complex than the optimal approach, and improve still the system level performance compared other to approaches.
+Addressed challenges: a) meeting simultaneous requirements on low latency and high reliability; b) increase the reliability of sidelink communication; c) mitigating adjacent channel interference (ACI) for V2V communication We quantified the impact of ACI and show that ACI is indeed a problem in V2V communication systems in the absence of CCI (i.e., when the V-UEs are scheduled in non-overlapping frequency slots).
+An ACI aware scheduler can improve performance compared to a non-ACI aware scheduler.
+The problem of optimal joint scheduling and power control is formulated mathematically.
+The optimal joint scheduling and power control seems to significantly improve the communication link performance.
+Heuristic schemes proposed for scheduling and power control are less complex than the optimal approach, and still improve the system level performance compared to other approaches.